Alex Taveras

-Alejandro Antonio Betances Taveras (born October 9, 1953) is a former infielder in Major League Baseball.
+Alejandro Antonio Betances Taveras (born October 9, 1953) is a Dominican former infielder in Major League Baseball.
 He played in 35 games over three seasons (1976, 1982–1983) for the Houston Astros and Los Angeles Dodgers.

+Taveras managed the Dominican Republic national baseball team at the 2001 Baseball World Cup.

 Taveras has three sons: Alex Jr., Smil, and Joshua.
 He is a coach for the Aguilas Cibaenas of the Dominican Winter League.